-We assess the effects of a major land-policy change on farm size and agricultural productivity using a quantitative model and micro-level data.
-We study the 1988 land reform in the Philippines that imposed a ceiling on land holdings and severely restricted the transferability of the redistributed farm lands.
+We assess the effects of a major land policy change on farm size and agricultural productivity using a quantitative model and micro-level data.
+We study the 1988 land reform in the Philippines that imposed a ceiling on land holdings, redistributed above-ceiling lands to landless and smallholder households, and severely restricted the transferability of the redistributed farm lands.
 We study this reform in the context of an industry model of agriculture with a non-degenerate distribution of farm sizes featuring an occupation decision and a technology choice of farm operators.
-In this model, a land reform reduces agricultural productivity not only by misallocating resources from large/high productivity farms to incumbent small/low productivity farms, but also by distorting farmers' occupation and technology adoption decisions.
+In this model, the land reform can reduce agricultural productivity not only by misallocating resources across farmers but also by distorting farmers' occupation and technology decisions.
 The model, calibrated to pre-reform farm-level data in the Philippines, implies that on impact the land reform reduces average farm size by 34% and agricultural productivity by 17%.
-The government assignment of land and the ban on its transfer are key for the magnitude of the results since a market allocation of the above-ceiling land produces only 1/3 of the size and productivity effects.
+The government assignment of land and the ban on its transfer are key for the magnitude of the results since a market allocation of the above-ceiling land produces about 1/3 of the size and productivity effects.
 These results emphasize the potential role of land market efficiency for misallocation and productivity in the agricultural sector.

-JEL classification: O11, O14, O4.
-Keywords: agriculture, misallocation, within-farm productivity, land reform.
+JEL classification: O11, O13, O14, O4, O53, Q1, R2, R52.

+Keywords: agriculture, productivity, land reform, misallocation, land market, crop choice.

-[†]For helpful comments we are grateful to Berta Esteve-Vollart, Doug Gollin, Charles Gottlieb, Hugo Hopenhayn, David Lagakos, Todd Schoellman, Sebastian Sotelo, and seminar participants at the 2012 SED meetings in Cyprus, INEGI-ITAM Workshop on Productivity, 2013 LACEA meetings in Mexico City, 2014 NASM meetings in Minneapolis, 2014 ESEM meetings in Toulouse, Oxford, IIES-Stockholm, McMaster, Ryerson, York, Brown, and Montreal.
+&lt;sup>†For helpful comments we are grateful to the Editor and four anonymous referees, Berta Esteve-Vollart, Doug Gollin, Charles Gottlieb, Hugo Hopenhayn, David Lagakos, Todd Schoellman, Sebastian Sotelo, and seminar participants at the 2012 SED meetings in Cyprus, INEGI-ITAM Workshop on Productivity, 2013 LACEA meetings in Mexico City, 2014 NASM meetings in Minneapolis, 2014 ESEM meetings in Toulouse, Oxford, IIES-Stockholm, McMaster, Ryerson, York, Brown, and Montreal.
 All remaining errors are our own.
-Contact: Tasso Adamopoulos, tasso@econ.yorku.ca; Diego Restuccia, diego.restuccia@utoronto.ca
+Contact: Tasso Adamopoulos, aadamo@yorku.ca; Diego Restuccia, diego.restuccia@utoronto.ca.